Posts tagged ‘Coen brothers’

 Sometimes it occurs to me that the job of a serious cultural critic mostly consists in telling the generality of people that their opinions – on films, on books, on all manner of widgets, gadgets and even the latest electronic fidgets – simply aren’t up to scratch.
 It’s a dirty, thankless task, but someone has to do it; someone has to point out that, no, Inception wasn’t the last word in sci-fi meta-sophistication, but rather a stupid person’s idea of what an intelligent film is like.
 And by the same token, as the Coen brothers’ True Grit comes galloping into our multiplexes surrounded by dust clouds of Stateside approbation, someone has to take a bead on the whole sweep of their careers, squint, and then if not exactly shoot them down, at any rate cold-cock the notion that the Coens are the great American auteurs of their generation, when, sadly, they are only a moderately clever person’s idea of what great American auteurs might be like.

 I’ll set aside for a moment puzzling out whether Self sees himself as a serious cultural critic or a critic of serious culture (whatever that means) — there are too many inaccuracies, unsupported judgments, and logical fallacies in his essay to waste time with this detail for the moment.
 Let’s start with his premise that the Coens “are only a moderately clever person’s idea of what great American auteurs might be like.”
 Self links this premise to Inception for some reason, perhaps, I imagine, to trot out his zinger that Nolan’s blockbuster is “a stupid person’s idea of what an intelligent film is like.”
 This is a clever bit of sophistry that ultimately means nothing, an argument rooted in arrogance alone.
 Imagine a stupid person.
 Now, ask this imaginary stupid person what his or her idea of “great literature” is.
 He or she may reply “Stephen King” or he or she may just as easily reply “Shakespeare.”
 The perceived intelligence of the person has absolutely nothing to do with the aesthetic merit of the literary work he or she ultimately names.
 I might just as easily suggest that Will Self is a self-satisfied snob’s idea of a clever critic.
 But what would that actually say about Self’s brand of criticism?
 Nothing.
-Self’s claims about the Coens (and Inception) is simply an ad hominem attack that relies on a perceived (yet never justified) superiority of aesthetic sensibility over the middlebrow masses.
+Self’s claim about the Coens here (and Inception) is simply an ad hominem attack that relies on a perceived (yet never justified) superiority of aesthetic sensibility over the middlebrow masses.

 Self tries to take on the Coens’ oeuvre, yet couldn’t even stay awake during Fargo